Ozdotdotdot/swdocs/content/09-troubleshooting.md

 3. **Report the issue:**
    - Note your exact filter settings
-   - Report to: hello@smash.watch or GitHub issues
+   - Report to: ozair@smash.watch or GitHub issues

 ---